IB TOK Essay Structure Guide

 Part 4: The Conclusion (Approx. 250 words)

-Time to bring it all home.
-Your conclusion should be a powerful synthesis of your entire argument.
-Do not introduce any new claims or examples here.
+Your conclusion should synthesize your entire argument.
+Do not introduce any new perspectives or examples here.

-1. Restate Your Thesis: Start by restating your thesis from the introduction, but in new words, reflecting the insights you've gained through your analysis.
+- Restate Your Thesis: Begin by restating your thesis from the introduction, but use new wording to reflect the insights gained from your analysis.

-2. Summarize Main Points: Briefly summarize the key insights from your exploration of AOK 1 and AOK 2.
-How did they support your overall thesis?
-What was the outcome of your claim vs. counterclaim discussions?
+- Summarize Main Points: Briefly summarize the key insights from your exploration of AOK 1 and AOK 2.
+Highlight how the first and second perspectives in each AOK contributed to your overall thesis.

-3. Highlight Implications: This is where you score big marks.
-What are the broader implications of your conclusion?
-Why does your answer to the PT matter?
-What does it reveal about the nature of knowledge itself?
+- Highlight Implications: Discuss the broader significance of your conclusion.
+Why does your answer to the Prescribed Title matter?
+What does it reveal about the nature of knowledge and how we understand it across different contexts?

-4. Final Thought: End with a sophisticated, thought-provoking statement that leaves a lasting impression.
-You could suggest a remaining question or highlight the complexity of the issue.
+- Final Thought: End with a sophisticated, thought-provoking statement that leaves a lasting impression.
+You might suggest a remaining question, point out the complexity of the issue, or emphasize how knowledge is shaped by multiple perspectives.

 Your TOK Essay Blueprint: Word Allocation